NTNU-IHB/FMU-proxy/README.md

 ### <a name="cpp"></a> C++

-It is no suprise that invoking FMUs on the JVM implies a certain performance overhead.
+It is no surprise that invoking FMUs on the JVM implies a certain performance overhead.
 That is why a server implementation of FMU-proxy has also been implemented in C++.

 The implementation uses the C-library [_FMI-Library_](https://jmodelica.org/) for interacting with FMUs.